DR TAN KOH SIANG

 - Seawall ecology

-- Ocean Mineral Singapore and Keppel Offshore and Marine Technology Centre; Housing and Development Board.
+- Ocean Mineral Singapore and Keppel Technology and Innovation

 Together with colleagues from the Lee Kong Chian Natural History Museum and National Parks Board, we successfully completed the five-year Comprehensive Marine Biodiversity Survey (CMBS) in 2016, which included the publication of the proceedings of two international workshops based in the Johor and Singapore Straits in the Raffles Bulletin of Zoology.
 Three volumes in two supplements, comprising some 54 original papers, have described some 24 marine invertebrate species new to science and documented more than 260 new records for Singapore.
 These efforts are in line with a long-term objective to establish a reliable and robust biodiversity baseline in a constantly changing coastal environment.